Kevin A.Morrison

 Concrete, rhetorically rich, impactful, and engaging in multimodal literacy, this timely volume is an essential contribution to writing scholarship on demystifying the role of seminar essay writing in graduate-level and professional literary studies.

-- Julia Istomina, PhD, assistant director, The Yale Graduate Writing Lab, The Poorvu Center for Teaching and Learning, Yale University
+- Julia Istomina, The Yale Graduate Writing Lab, The Poorvu Center for Teaching and Learning, Yale University